yehsuf/jsGames/README.md

 # jsGames
-some silly games i made on my spare time.
+some silly games I made on my spare time.

 ### catch the red
 catch the red is a game where you have to click on the red box to earn 5 points every time you click on the gray box you lose 2 points